Adarsh-Hegde123/verilog-practice/README.md

 ## Purpose

 This repository is for learning and improving Verilog coding skills.
-It includes small projects that help understand digital design concepts like flip-flops, counters, shift registers, and FSMs.
+It includes small projects that help understand digital design concepts like flip-flops, counters, shift registers, and finite state machines.

 ## How to Use

-1. Go into any module folder
+1. Open the project folder in Vivado
-2. Open the `.v` files (main module and testbench)
+2. Add `.v` files (main module and testbench) to your Vivado project
-3. Simulate using Icarus Verilog or any other simulator
+3. Run behavioral simulation
-4. View waveforms with GTKWave
+4. View waveforms using Vivado's built-in simulator

 ## To Do (Upcoming Modules)

 - ALU
 - BCD Counter
-- Finite State Machine
+- Finite State Machine (FSM)
 - UART